Pinelands National Reserve: Biology and ecology

-The Pinelands feature the largest areas of forests along the East Coast of the United States between northern Maine and the Florida Everglades.
+The Pinelands feature the largest areas of forest along the East Coast of the United States between northern Maine and the Florida Everglades.
 There are 580 native species of plants, 54 of which are threatened or endangered.
-The Pinelands Reserve hosts 299 species of birds, 91 fish, 59 reptiles and amphibians, and 39 mammals.
+As of 2018, the Pinelands Reserve hosts 299 species of bird, 91 of fish, 59 of reptile or amphibian, and 39 species of mammal.
 In 2015, a new lichen species, Lecanora layana, was discovered in the Pinelands National Reserve.
 According to the text of the act passed by Congress, the ecological diversity "provides significant ecological, natural, cultural, recreational, educational, agricultural, and public health benefits."